Footwear is fun!

 Make sure your cropping is consistent across all the shoe images you shoot.
 This means keeping the border of white space or background around the shoe the same in all the images.

 As with all product photography, ensure that you get the lighting right and avoid distracting shadows to give the photos a nice clean finish.
-Although shadows can be removed in post-production, it’s better (and easier) to avoid them during the shoot by using the correct lighting.
+Although you can remove shadows in post-production, it’s better (and easier) to avoid them during the shoot by using the correct lighting.

 Consider adding context